Loei

 Best Time to Visit

-Northern Thailand’s climate pattern makes Loei particularly appealing during the cool season from November through February, when temperatures drop significantly compared to the rest of the country.
-This timing aligns perfectly with Loei’s selling point as Thailand’s coolest province - you’ll experience the most dramatic temperature differences during these months.
+Northeastern Thailand’s climate pattern makes Loei particularly appealing during the cool season from November through February, when temperatures drop significantly compared to the rest of the country.
+This timing aligns perfectly with Loei’s selling point as Thailand’s coolest province — you’ll experience the most dramatic temperature differences during these months.
 The hot season from March to May still offers cooler temperatures than most of Thailand, while the rainy season from June through October brings cooler, wetter conditions that can limit outdoor activities but create lush mountain landscapes.
+Note that Phu Kradueng National Park closes 1 June–30 September for ecological recovery, so October onwards is the window to visit the plateau.

 Practical Tips